cognizone/vinz-clortho/README.md

 Using configuration `.headers.response-set` you can also set extra headers to send back to the caller.
 The setting of these extra headers can be ignored based on filter which is evaluated as a SpEL expression.

+#### Use expressions as header values to update them at runtime (since 2.0.3)
+Pass an `evaluate` value for the header properties.
+Current supported values can be `spel` to handle the value as a SpEL expression, or `raw` (default) to just use the value without any transformations.
+Other values will fallback to `raw`.

+_Note: For a SpEL expression: is the transformation fails, an empty string will be used._

 #### Example info
 In the example above `Access-Control-Allow-Headers: *` will be added to the response of secondRoute in case the filter matches.